ElisaLegnani/PhotorealisticRendering/README.md

 More infos coming soon!
 Stay tuned!

+# Documentation

+A link to the complete documentation of the code will be available soon!

 ## Contributing

 Any contributions are welcome!
 Please use the [issue tracker](https://github.com/ElisaLegnani/PhotorealisticRendering/issues) to report any bugs or file feature requests.